 6.1 The basic idea behind the MRP is that a minimum level of funding should be set aside each year for the repayment of borrowing or other long term liabilities on a prudent basis.
 There are regulatory requirements that must be met in setting the MRP and the policy should be reviewed on an annual basis.
 The proposed policy for the next year is set out in Appendix 3.
-The MRP provision has altered as a result of policy option proposals previously agreed by Council and the amount to be provided on historical borrowing will be reduced accordingly from a 2% provision to 1%.
-This is considered an appropriate prudent amount whilst the policy relating to new capital investments remains unaltered.
-The HRA Debt Repayment policy was also reviewed as part of the Policy Options process, and it was agreed that debt repayments would be suspended during the 4 year period to 2020 while the Government is requiring rent reductions to be made.
+The HRA Debt Repayment policy was also reviewed as part of the Policy Options process, and it was agreed that debt repayments would be suspended during the 4 year period to 2020 while the Government is requiring rent reductions to be made, and the new policy reflects this position in the treatment of the allowable debt element of capital receipts.
+Presently there are no plans in place to take advantage of the raising of the HRA debt cap.
+Any plans that are formulated will be subject to Council approval and would undergo a robust financial analysis as part of the approval process.